Romyshufman/romy-maya-volatilty-effect/README.md

 You will also find here a simple simulation and a replication of a conceptually similar paradigm.

-Under experiment_01_21 folder you will find the JavaScript implementation of the paradigm for an online experiment using jspsych.
+Under <b>experiment_01_21 folder</b> you will find the JavaScript implementation of the paradigm for an online experiment using jspsych.

 The 01/21 experiment is described here: https://osf.io/kchq4